chima2g/be-nc-news/README.md

 - an object in the form `{ inc_votes: newVote }`

-  - `newVote` will indicate how much the `votes` property in the database S be updated by
+  - `newVote` will indicate how much the `votes` property in the database should be updated by

   e.g.